February 23rd, 2018

 “Mountains never meet… but people do” – Tim Cope

 Tim Cope is no stranger to unusual travel methods.
 His feats, which have included traveling by bicycle, rowboat, skies, horse and camel, caught the attention of National Geographic.
 He has been awarded by the famous publication both Adventure Honoree and Australian Adventurer of the Year.
-His most recent adventure began in 2004, when he set off to cross the 10,000 km between Mongolia and Hungary by horse, on the trail of Genghis Khan—ajourney that took over three years to complete.
+In 2004, he set off to cross the 10,000 km between Mongolia and Hungary by horse, on the trail of Genghis Khan—ajourney that took over three years to complete.
 He later wrote a bestselling book and created a documentary series about his journey.
 In the words of Tim himself, ““Journeys are integral to all our lives.
 They present testing challenges, moments of exquisite reward and insight, and times when you are racked by self-doubt and problems.
 Battling it out involves confronting fears, making yourself vulnerable, aiming for something worthy and clinging onto self-belief and passion even when it seems that everything is stacked against you.
 In the end a journey invariably offers us a chance to learn and grow and reach out for our dreams.”

 “The dancing gives me an opportunity to see places I'd never get to otherwise.
 I love to travel.
 The people and experiences have taught me a great deal.” – Matt Harding